• Skip to primary navigation

 Four step by step images in a collage: sliced apples, cooked apples in a Dutch oven, cooked apples in a Vitamix blender, and pink applesauce in a Vitamix blender.

-1. Wash and core apples.
+1. Wash, core, and slice the apples.

 2. Place water and apple slices in a large pot or Dutch oven.
 Bring to a boil over medium-high heat.
+Boil for about 10 minutes, until the apples are mushy.

-5. Let cool.
+4. Let cool.
 Serve and enjoy OR store for later use.

 • Use an apple slicer to save time coring the apples.